Gene Lang (American football)

-Gene Eric Lang (born March 15, 1962) is a former professional American football running back in the National Football League (NFL).
+Gene Eric Lang (born March 15, 1962) is an American former professional football player who was a running back in the National Football League (NFL).
 He played seven seasons for the Denver Broncos and the Atlanta Falcons.
-He attended Louisiana State University, where he played college football for the LSU Tigers football team and earned All SEC honors as a freshman.
+He attended Louisiana State University, where he played college football for the LSU Tigers and earned All-SEC honors as a freshman.
 He had 20 total touchdowns in his professional career: 11 rushing and nine receiving.
-He is perhaps best known for his role in the 1986 AFC Championship Game as his poor recovery of a kickoff set up what is known in NFL lore as “The Drive”.
+He is perhaps best known for his role in the 1986 AFC Championship Game as his great recovery of a kickoff set up what is known in NFL lore as “The Drive”.
 Lang lives in Denver, Colorado, and owns a mortgage lending business.